Jeunese/jeunese.github.io/docs/ux-writing.md

 - Place an action at the beginning of the title.
 - Keep the text for a checkbox on a single line.
 - Use positive phrasing (selecting a checkbox shouldn't mean *not* performing an action, unless it's a "Don't show this again" checkbox).
-- Make clear what happens when the box is selected versus not selected.
+- Make clear what happens when the box is selected compared to when it's not selected.
 - Always follow a checkbox with a title or label; provide a title that implies two opposite states.
 - Don't use ending punctuation, unless it's a colon at the end of a label for a group of checkboxes.
 - Add "Recommended" to the label for a checkbox that is strongly recommended.